-Glaucoma treatment: Eye drops and other medications
+Glaucoma treatment: Drugs, drops and more

 Most treatments for glaucoma are designed to lower and/or control intraocular pressure (IOP), which can damage the optic nerve that transmits visual information to the brain.